 - Prioritizing taking club drugs and attending events and occasions where club drugs are available over work or social events which were previously important

-- Becoming financially unstable, prioritizing money for occasions which include club drugs over food, clothing and other essential items
+- Becoming financially unstable, prioritizing money for occasions which include club drugs over food, clothing, and other essential items

-- Feeling emotionally unstable, experiencing intense bouts of anxiety and depression following use of club drugs, necessitating taking more
+- Feeling emotionally unstable, experiencing intense bouts of anxiety and depression following the use of club drugs, necessitating taking more

 - Becoming irritable and aggressive when unable to obtain or take club drugs or if confronted about their drug use

-- Tight, clenched jaw, dilated pupils with rapid, slurred speech which may be difficult to follow or understand
+- Tight, clenched jaw, dilated pupils with a rapid, slurred speech which may be difficult to follow or understand

 Treatment options available for MDMA/molly addiction

 While it would depend largely on the extent of the club drug addiction as to whether a person will need to undergo a detoxification process, it is certainly necessary to uncover and identify the root causes of the addiction.
 One-to-one and group therapy sessions will encourage the addicted person to understand and take responsibility for their addiction and begin to move forward toward a brighter future.
 In addition to one-to-one and group therapy, there is a range of holistic treatment options, such as meditation and yoga to treat anxiety; these have been proven highly effective treatment options to work alongside traditional drug addiction therapy methods.

 The full range of services available from The Beachcomber includes:

 - One-to-one Therapy